n3m6/Q2_25_Builder_Faraz/README.md

 This is a yarn monorepo.
 It contains the following packages:

+- `docs`: Various docs prepared for classes, and other documentation assets
 - `prereq\ts`: TypeScript exercises for the prerequisites
 - `prereq\rust`: Rust exercises for the prerequisites